-However, for some odd reason, the exact location of the facility has not been disclosed.
+For some odd reason, the exact location of the proposed Wisconsin operation has not been disclosed.
 Most observers believe it will be in either Janesville or Kenosha (two cities in Southeast Wisconsin that have been economically depressed because of shuttered auto plants).

 The former town was home to a large GM facility that mass-produced Chevys until it closed almost a decade ago, while the latter was home to a succession of Nash Motors Co., American Motors Corp. and Chrysler assembly lines until the late 1980s.

 Some pundits speculate that Foxconn’s mega-factory will never materialize.
 And, if it does, the plant may end up creating much fewer than the promised 13,000 new jobs (due to automation).

 Personally, I have a hard time grasping the proposed size of this plant.
 The official announcement claims that it will be “a manufacturing campus comprising multiple buildings totaling 20 million square feet.”

 Some of those numbers appear to be rather suspicious.
 I’ll buy 2 million square feet, but not 20 million.
 That sure is an awful lot of space.